Technical and feature overview of Azure Active Directory B2C

 - After the user completes the sign-in operation with the external identity provider, Azure AD B2C then returns the token to the relying party application using OpenID Connect.

-When a user wants to sign in to your application, the application initiates an authorization request to a user flow- or custom policy-provided endpoint.
+When a user wants to sign in to your application, the application initiates an authorization request to a user-flow or custom policy-provided endpoint.
 The user flow or custom policy defines and controls the user's experience.
-When they complete a user flow, for example the sign-up or sign-in flow, Azure AD B2C generates a token, then redirects the user back to your application.
+When they complete a user flow, for example the sign up or sign in flow, Azure AD B2C generates a token, then redirects the user back to your application.
+This token is specific to Azure AD B2C and is not to be confused with the token issued by third-party identity providers when using social accounts.
+For information about how to use third-party tokens, see Pass an identity provider access token to your application in Azure Active Directory B2C.

 Multiple applications can use the same user flow or custom policy.
 A single application can use multiple user flows or custom policies.